Lich-Corals/linux-file-converter-addon/markdown/errors-and-warnings.md

 ### (403): No permission to write configuration file
 <b>Causes:</b><br/>
-The program has no permission to write in the dictionary where it is installed.
+The program has no permission to write in the `~/.config/` dictionary, or it doesn't exist.
-<br/>This warning usually occurs when the script is located at "/usr/share/nautilus-python/extensions/".
 <br/><br/><b>Possible Effects:</b><br/>
 The self-update function may not be available.
 <br/>The script needs to be configured by editing the script itself.
-<br/>If self-updating is enabled, the script's configuration will reset when a update is performed.
+<br/>If self-updating is enabled, the script's configuration will reset when an update is performed.
 <br/><br/><b>How to solve?</b><br/>
 To fix this, the script needs the permissions to write inside the folder, where it is located.
-This can be done by changing the folder permissions using [chmod](https://www.man7.org/linux/man-pages/man1/chmod.1.html) or by running the script as a privileged user.
+This can be done by changing the folder permissions using [chmod](https://www.man7.org/linux/man-pages/man1/chmod.1.html) or the change-permission dialogue of your file manager.
-<br/>To use the configuration file, the user, who is executing the script (by starting Nautilus) needs permissions create and edit files inside the installation dictionary.
+<br/>To use the configuration file, the user, who is executing the script (by starting Nautilus) needs permissions create and edit files inside the `~/.config/` dictionary.
-<br/><br/>To prevent the settings from being reset, you can add a config file to the dictionary.
-Note that the file will not be update if new configurations are added.
+<br/><br/>To prevent the settings from being reset, you can add the `~/.config/linux-file-converter-addon/config.json` file manually and make sure you have permissions to write to it.

 #### All sections
 - [Main page](https://github.com/Lich-Corals/linux-file-converter-addon/blob/main/README.md)